-Use of fish oil supplements does not significantly reduce rate of failure of grafts for hemodialysisMay 2nd, 2012 in Diseases, Conditions, Syndromes
+Use of fish oil supplements does not significantly reduce rate of failure of grafts for hemodialysisMay 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Among patients with new synthetic arteriovenous grafts (a synthetic tube grafted between an artery and vein) for vascular access for hemodialysis, daily ingestion of fish oil did not decrease the proportion of grafts with loss of patency (remaining open) within 12 months, according to a study in the May 2 issue of JAMA.
 However, fish oil recipients had a longer time without thrombosis (formation of a blood clot), half the thrombosis rate, and a clinically meaningful reduction in frequency of radiological and surgical interventions.

 Optimal hemodialysis requires reliable vascular access.
 Current options include the arteriovenous fistula [surgical creation of a connection between an artery and vein], synthetic arteriovenous graft, and central venous catheter, which in the United States are used in 55 percent, 21 percent, and 24 percent of prevalent patients receiving hemodialysis, respectively.
 The arteriovenous graft was the predominant vascular access type in North America during the early 1990s but fell out of favor owing to its high complication rates and associated costs.